Baptistemontan/leptos_i18n/docs/book/src/declare/01_key_value.md

 ### Missing key

-If a key is present in the default locale but not in another locale, the other locale will default it's value to the default locale one and emit a warning that a key is missing in that locale.
+If a key is present in the default locale but not in another locale, the other locale will default its value to the default locale one and emit a warning that a key is missing in that locale.

-If you want to explicitly state that this value take the value of the default locale, you can declare it as `null`:
+If you want to explicitly state that this value takes the value of the default locale, you can declare it as `null`:

 ```json
 {